Herbert A. Friedman

 .
 24 October 1952

 1. A multicolored card depicting ringing bells and holly with the English text "Merry Christmas" on front.
-The back of the card is blank except for the code number 120 preceded by two Chinese characters that read "propaganda sheet."
-The card unfolds to reveal text at the left reading "Whatever the colour, race or creed, all plain folks are brothers indeed.
-Both you and we want life and peace, if you go home, the war will cease.
-Demand Peace!
-Stop the War!"
-Text at the right reads "Greetings from the Chinese People's Volunteers /
+The back of the card is blank except for the code number "120" preceded by two Chinese characters that read "propaganda sheet."
+The card opens to reveal text at the left:

-1951."
 The folded card is 95 x 120 mm.
 This card is also known in a monotone (lilac) version.
 This may be a genuine Communist product or may be a later private reprint.
-Korea

 The Communist Chinese struck again during the 1952 Christmas season.
 They crept near UN lines under cover of night and decorated the barbed wire with various presents such as candies, writing paper, Chinese stamps, and at least two Christmas cards in a professed gesture of peace and friendship.